Pat Foote

-Evelyn Patricia Foote (born May 19, 1930) is a retired United States Army officer.
-She served from 1959 to 1989, rising to the rank of brigadier general in 1986, and holds many firsts for women in the United States Army.
+Evelyn Patricia Foote (May 19, 1930 – August 10, 2025) was a United States Army officer.
+She served from 1959 to 1989, rising to the rank of brigadier general in 1986, and held many firsts for women in the United States Army.

 Early life and education

 Pat Foote was born in Durham, North Carolina, on May 19, 1930.
-Her parents, Evelyn Sidena Womack Foote and Henry Alexander Foote senior, both worked for the American Tobacco Company while Foote was a child.
+Her parents, Evelyn Sevina Womack Foote and Henry Alexander Foote senior, both worked for the American Tobacco Company while Foote was a child.
 In 1945, the Foote family moved to Washington, D.C., and Pat Foote graduated from Central High School in 1947.
 She attended Wake Forest University, earning a Bachelor of Arts in sociology in 1953.
-Foote also holds a Master of Science in Public Administration and Government from Shippensburg University, and an Honorary Doctor of Laws from Wake Forest University.
-She is also a 1980 graduate of the Executive Program of the University of Virginia and a 1985 graduate of the Center for Creative Leadership.
-Her military education includes completion of the Women's Army Corps Officer Basic Course, the Adjutant General Corps Officer Advanced Course, the United States Army Command and General Staff College, and the Army War College.
+Foote also held a Master of Science in Public Administration and Government from Shippensburg University, and an Honorary Doctor of Law from Wake Forest University.
+She was also a 1980 graduate of the Executive Program of the University of Virginia and a 1985 graduate of the Center for Creative Leadership.
+Her military education included completion of the Women's Army Corps Officer Basic Course, the Adjutant General Corps Officer Advanced Course, the United States Army Command and General Staff College, and the Army War College.